Usyk beats Fury by split decision, becomes undisputed heavyweight champion | TSN

 Usyk beats Fury by split decision, becomes undisputed heavyweight champion

+Usyk defeated Fury by split decision on Sunday, knocking down his hulking opponent in the ninth round and eventually earning a narrow win on two scorecards.
+The 37-year-old Ukrainian is the first heavyweight to hold every major title belt since Lennox Lewis.

-Usyk (22-0) added Fury’s WBC title to his own WBA, IBF and WBO belts with a spectacular late rally highlighted by a ninth-round knockdown in a back-and-forth bout between two previously unbeaten heavyweight champs.
+Usyk (22-0) added Fury’s WBC title to his own WBA, IBF and WBO belts with a spectacular late-round rally in a back-and-forth matchup between two previously unbeaten champions from a strong era of heavyweight boxing.
 Two judges favored Usyk, 115-112 and 114-113, while the third gave it to Fury, 114-113.

 “Thank you so much to my team," Usyk said while fighting back tears in the ring. ”It’s a big opportunity for me, for my family, for my country.
 Slava Ukraini!"

-Fury kissed Usyk on the head after the final bell.
+Fury kissed Usyk on the head after the final bell, and Usyk hugged Fury several moments after the decision was read.
 Fury also said he wants the rematch in October.

 “I believe I won that fight,” Fury said.
 “I believe he won a few of the rounds, but I won the majority of them, and I believe it was one of those what-can-you-do, one of them ... decisions in boxing.
 We both put on a good fight, best we can do.